Meet the Dune Lakes Herd: Mary

 Mary and Jodie are part of the journey Rosemary took into this way of being with horses, and were her greatest teachers and partners of that time.
 Which says a lot about all three of them.
 From learning horse partnership in the wilds of Wales, to learning and practicing Strasser Hoof Care in the UK and NZ, Mary has guided and stayed with Rosemary on her journey of growth.

-So today she more than deserves to be Bailey’s companion in peaceful freedom as the gates around here open for her, too.
+So today she more than deserves to be Misty’s companion in peaceful freedom as the gates around here open for her, too.

 It is the unshaken bond that grew between Rosemary and Mary that brought them both to New Zealand.